pminnebach/velo-prometheus/README.md

 - [ ] Add graceful shutdown.
 - [ ] Add error handeling where necessary.

+## Next

+To build upon this i want something that can use those metrics to suggest me which station i should go to for getting or putting back a bike.
+This based on my current location (home or work).

+Or maybe in the future by placing a marker on a map and it figures out which stations is the closest based on lat/lon, and suggests nearby stations if the chosen one is full or empty.

 ## Contributing

 Send PR.

 ## Disclaimer

 I'm not a professional developer.